rifat87/Cyfrin/FoundryFundMe/README.md

 3. Programatic verification
 4. Push to GitHub

+//Makefiles allow us to create shortcuts for commands we arae going to commonly use.

 ## Foundry

 **Foundry is a blazing fast, portable and modular toolkit for Ethereum application development written in Rust.**